Donat Mg: Production and sales

 In 1934, most bottles were exported throughout Yugoslavia and abroad from the Tempel spring (90%), then from the Donat (16%) and Styria (14%), a total of 2,500,000 bottles.

 In 1974, the bottling plant in Rogaška Slatina marketed Donat and Styria as medicinal water, and Tempel as table water.
 Styria was not sold due to insufficient quantity, and the other two were sold throughout Yugoslavia and Europe.
-They were in third place among Yugoslavian sellers of mineral water, after Radenska and Knjaze Miloš.
+They were in third place among Yugoslavian sellers of mineral water, after Radenska and Knjaz Miloš.
 Unlike Italy and France, they did not bottle mineral water, despite technical and financial obstacles, because CO_{2} evaporates from them, and they wanted to sell strongly carbonated water.
 At that time, bottles were already more expensive than water itself, and plastic baskets for bottles were also very expensive.

 In 1975, geophysicist Janez Lapajne near Spodnja Kostrivnica determined the location for the most important well for pumping Donat Mg.

 In 1976, Donat was succeeded by Donat Mg.

 In 1977, Donat Mg surpassed Tempel for the first time in terms of production.
 Sales and exports grew.

 In 1985, in addition to Donat Mg, Rogaška table mineral water was also sold.
 They opened a new filling line.

 In 1986, a new distribution center was built in the port of Belgrade.